On the enumeration of plane bipolar posets and transversal structures: Asymptotic counting results

 Corollary~\ref{coro:entr} agrees with the fact that in the regime where $k=n-o(n)$, there is a strong rigidity in transversal structures: they take the form of a regular grid (as in Figure~\ref{fig:grille}) with $O(n-k)=o(n)$ ``defaults" (triangular faces, or vertices of degree larger than $4$).
-Since the regime $k=n-o(n)$ has dominating asymptotic contribution to $t_n(v)$ as $v$ gets large, $v$-weighted transversal structures can be proposed as a model that interpolates between a random lattice (case $v=\Theta(1)$) and a regular lattice (case $v\to\infty$).
-This is also supported by the behaviour of the subexponential term $n^{-\alpha(v)}$.
-Indeed, since $\xi(v)$ is increasing to $1$ as $v$ increases from $0$ to $\infty$, $\alpha(v)=1+\pi/\mathrm{arccos}(\xi(v))$ is increasing to $+\infty$, and the corresponding central charge $c=c(v)$ (determined by $12\,(2-\alpha(v))=c-1-\sqrt{(1-c)(25-c)}$) is decreasing to $-\infty$.
-This is coherent with the fact that a random $v$-weighted transversal structure is a random lattice that approaches the behaviour of a regular lattice as $v$ gets large; e.g. the Hausdorff dimension is known~\cite{ding2020fractal} to increase to $2$ when $c$ decreases to $-\infty$.
+Since the regime $k=n-o(n)$ has dominating asymptotic contribution to $t_n(v)$ as $v$ gets large, $v$-weighted transversal structures can be proposed as a model that interpolates between a random lattice (case $v=\Theta(1)$) and a regular lattice (case $v\to\infty$), for instance the (conjectural) local limit $L^{\infty}(v)$ is expected to converge to the regular lattice $\mathbb{Z}^2$ as $v\to\infty$.
+If we look at the subexponential term $n^{-\alpha(v)}$, since $\xi(v)$ is increasing to $1$ as $v$ increases from $0$ to $\infty$, $\alpha(v)=1+\pi/\mathrm{arccos}(\xi(v))$ is increasing to $+\infty$, and the corresponding central charge $c=c(v)$ (determined by $12\,(2-\alpha(v))=c-1-\sqrt{(1-c)(25-c)}$) is decreasing to $-\infty$.
+This is again consistent with the assumption that a random $v$-weighted transversal structure should approach the behaviour of a regular lattice as $v$ gets large; e.g. the Hausdorff dimension is known~\cite{ding2020fractal} to increase to $2$ when $c$ decreases to $-\infty$.

+\begin{remark} A different model of random planar lattices approaching a regular lattice (based on an auxiliary parameter) has been proposed in~\cite{kazakov1996almost,kazakov1996exact}, where the authors consider Eulerian quadrangulations weighted by $\beta^{n_2-4}$, with $n_2$ the number of vertices of degree $2$.
+When $\beta=0$, one gets a regular lattice behaviour (all vertices have degree $4$, except for four vertices of degree $2$).
+In~\cite{kazakov1996exact} it is demonstrated that, for any $\beta>0$, the asymptotic regime of the model is $n^{-5/2}$ (regime of ``pure gravity").
+This contrasts with our model, where the polynomial exponent $\alpha$ in the asymptotic estimate varies continuously with the auxiliary parameter $v$ (in our model, when $\beta:=1/v$ tends to $0$, the exponent $\alpha$ diverges to $+\infty$, which as explained above is consistent with a regular lattice behaviour). $\triangle$ \end{remark}